Controlling local thermalization dynamics in a Floquet-engineered dipolar ensemble

-Equipped with the ability to engineer various XXZ Hamiltonians, we now explore the thermalization dynamics.
+\outline{Measuring Global and Local Thermalization} \emph{Global and local probes of thermalization.}--- Equipped with the ability to engineer various XXZ Hamiltonians, we now explore the thermalization dynamics.
 We first examine the dynamics of global observables, utilizing a conventional Ramsey sequence to measure the decay of a polarized initial state along $+\hat{x}$~\cite{nandkishore2021lifetimes}, given by

 where $S^\mu(t) = \sum_i S_i^\mu(t) = \sum_i e^{i H_{\bm{g}}t} S_i^\mu e^{-i H_{\bm{g}}t}$ is the Heisenberg picture \textit{global} spin operator and $\langle\rangle_{+\hat{x}}$ denotes an ensemble average in the state where all spins are initially polarized along the $+\hat{x}$ direction.